MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 You can also share a model with other users as co-owners of this model.
 Co-owners can edit, retrain, publish, or share a model.
 However, co-owners can't delete a model.

  > [!NOTE]
- > It is not possible for the co-owners of a model to edit the model simultaneously.
+ > It isn't possible for the co-owners of a model to edit the model simultaneously.

 ## Share action